Care For Your Health

 Once you have practiced living healthy you should make a list of things that work for you to stay healthy; for instance walk my neighbor’s dog, eat more apples and get enough sleep.
 It is also a good idea to make a list of things that you know from experience trigger unhappy moods and make symptoms worse.
 Making a list of the ways to live well and triggers to avoid will help you live the healthiest life possible and avoid some unnecessary health (mental and physical) complications.

-Some websites (like SparkPeople) and smart phone applications offer free calorie counters, workout trackers, and personalized diet and fitness plans.
+Some websites (like SparkPeople) and smart phone applications offer free calorie counters, workout trackers, and personalized diet and fitness plans like the rapid tone diet.
 They can be a great resource to learn about stretches, healthy eating, and being active.
 They also allow you to track your progress and see how you are doing in reaching your goals.

 Sometimes, medicine can cause you to gain weight.
 Other times, eating unhealthy foods can cause weight gain.
 Foods high in calories and saturated or “bad” fats can raise your blood pressure and cholesterol.
 This can increase your chances of gaining weight and having other health problems, like heart disease and diabetes.